U.S. to start evacuating some under-threat Afghan visa applicants | Law-Order

 "The reason that we are taking these steps is because these are courageous individuals.
 We want to make sure we recognize and value the role they've played over the last several years," Psaki said.
 President Joe Biden has set a formal end to the U.S. military mission in Afghanistan for Aug.
 31. The U.S. general leading the mission, Austin Miller, relinquished command at a ceremony on Monday, a symbolic end to America's longest war.

 Psaki said she could not provide specifics on the numbers of Afghans who will be in the initial evacuation flights "for operational and security reasons."
-A U.S. official, speaking on condition of anonymity, said the initial evacuation will include about 2,500 people and that they likely will be housed in U.S. military facilities while their visa applications are processed.
+A U.S. official, speaking on condition of anonymity, said the initial evacuation will include about 2,500 people and that they likely will be housed in U.S. military facilities, potentially in the United States, while their visa applications are processed.
 A final decision has not been made on the specific bases to be used, the official said.

 The Special Immigrant Visa program is available to people who worked with the U.S. government or the American-led military force during the Afghanistan war that began in 2001.
 A similar program was available for Iraqis who worked with the U.S. government in that country after the 2003 American-led invasion, but no applications were accepted after September 2014.
 The news of the new Afghanistan operation was first reported by Reuters.

-The Biden administration has been under pressure from lawmakers of both U.S. political parties and advocacy groups to begin evacuating thousands of special immigration visa applicants - and their families - who risk retaliation because they worked for the U.S. government.
+The Biden administration has been under pressure from lawmakers of both U.S. political parties and advocacy groups to begin evacuating thousands of special immigration visa applicants - and their families - who risk retaliation because of their work with the U.S. government.
 That concern has been increased by the Taliban's rapid territorial gains and deadlocked peace talks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)